-Preconception health means being your healthiest before you become pregnant, and ideally even before you think about being pregnant.
+Preconception health means being your healthiest before you become pregnant, and ideally even before you begin trying to conceive.
 Our little ones develop so much before we have any idea that they even exist, and while being healthy throughout the pregnancy is so important, it does not even compare to the importance of being healthy during those first few weeks of development.

 Children are amazing gifts, whether they are star athletes, valedictorians, or kids with special needs.
-Our job is to take care of them and to protect them throughout their lives, beginning before they are created.
-Preconception health awareness and improvement, including folic acid, could save your baby’s life…even before you meet her!
+Our job is to take care of them and to protect them throughout their lives, even before they are created.
+So be sure to keep your body healthy even when conception isn’t your first priority.